Dr Ann Grand

 Ann carried out her PhD research in the Science Communication Unit, UWE, under the supervision of Professor Alan Winfield, Dr Karen Bultitude and Dr Clare Wilkinson.
 The studentship was funded by a Doctoral Training Grant from the Engineering and Physical Sciences Research Council.
 Her research focussed on how the emerging ideas and practice of open science can be a medium for public access to and involvement in the process of science and an innovative method for real-time science communication.
 Ann continues to be interested in research into public engagement with science through online and digital engagement routes.

-Ann has over ten years’ experience in informal science communication, as the volunteer web host for the national and international café scientifique network.
+Ann has more than ten years’ experience in informal science communication, as the volunteer web host for the national and international café scientifique network.
 Through the website, she support and mentors new and existing volunteer café organisers around the world.
+Ann recently told the story of Café Scientifique at TedX UoN.
+Watch the video of Ann's talk.

 Publication, dissemination and impact

-From her PhD research, Ann has published in Science Communication.
-Before that, she contributed chapters to Practising Science Communication in the Information Age (2009), edited by R. Holliman et al. and to the Springer Encyclopædia of Science Education (2012).
+Ann has published in journals including PLOS One, Science Communication, Public Understanding of Science, Journal of Science Communication and Science Progress.
+She contributed chapters to Practising Science Communication in the Information Age (2009), edited by R. Holliman et al. and to the Springer Encyclopædia of Science Education (2012).
+She has contributed a chapter (Having it all: ownership in open science) to the forthcoming book Silences of Science, which is expected to be published in 2016 by Ashgate Publishing.

 UWE Staff Profile: Dr Ann Grand